se-edu/learningresources/contents/data/nosql/NoSQL.md

 <img src="horizontalScalability.png" width="500" />

-As a result, the database access workload likely can be distributed evenly and efficiently across multiple servers easily.
+As a result, the database access workload can be distributed evenly and efficiently across multiple servers easily.

 ---